GOOD HOSPITAL PRACTICE

 • Assessment of the compatibility and alignment of these objectives with the policy of the management system and the overall corporate objectives

-2.3 Reasons for an audit
+1.3 Reasons for an audit

 An audit can be carried out in order to

-• evaluate your own QM system
+• evaluate its own QM system;

 The DIN EN ISO 19011 standard lists further aspects that should be considered when defining an audit programme: